mlefkon/pinger/README.md

 ## Historical Data

-Data is saved to `${ENDPOINT_NAME}.log` files in `/var/log/pinger/`.
+Data is saved to `${ENDPOINT_NAME}.{ping|fails|history}.log` files in `/var/log/pinger/`.
 A docker volume can be mounted here to persist.
 There are two CSV files with the formats:
-- Ping History (only current period.
+- Pings (~.ping.log has only current period.
 Prior period is moved to ~.prior.log)
 	- Unix Timestamp
-	- State (1- endpoint is up, 0- endpoint is down)
+	- Result (1- endpoint is up, 0- endpoint is down)
-	- Ping time
+	- Ping Response Time
-- Status History
+- Status History (~.history.log)
 	- From Date
 	- To Date
 	- Up Time Percentage
 	- Average Ping Time
+- Fails (~.fails.log)
+	- Number of current fails (reset to zero after a success)

 ## Run
 ```bash